justinchoi001/liferay-learn-0/docs/en/03-platform-overview/03-adding-environment-variables.md

 # Adding Environment Variables

 Environment variables are a set of dynamic placeholders that can affect the way a service behaves within an environment.
-Connecting a Liferay DXP instance to a database is one example; pass the database's URL, user, and password as environment variables.
-Another example to enabling clustering.

-There are two ways to add environment variables: via the DXP Cloud Management Console or configuring the `LCP.json` file for each service.
+There are two ways to define environment variables: via the DXP Cloud Management Console or configuring the `LCP.json` file for each service.

+> **Note:** DXP Cloud will always apply the most recent changes to settings.
+If the latest changes are made in the LCP.json file, upon restart, the environment variables will be reflected in the web console.
+However, if the environment variables are changed in the web console, the container will be restarted with those new configurations.

-## Adding Environment Variables via the DXP Cloud Management Console
+## Defining Environment Variables via the DXP Cloud Management Console

 While logged into the DXP Cloud Management Console: